bluedolmen/bluedolmen.github.com/app-blue-studio-features.md

+---
+    title: Blue Studio Features, what is SIDE?
+---

+{% include macro-header.html %}

 =INTRODUCTION=

 SIDE is an Open Source environment to model vertical web application layers and to generate the artifacts of these layers on specific vertical web frameworks.